reventhkumar/Portfolio_Rev/README.md

 ## About Me

-Welcome to my GitHub portfolio!
-I am a dedicated and experienced Software Tester with a passion for ensuring the quality and reliability of software applications.
+I am a dedicated and experienced Manual Tester with a passion for ensuring the quality and reliability of software applications.
 My journey in the world of testing has equipped me with a diverse skill set, from manual testing to test automation and everything in between.

 ## What You'll Find Here